Rolling in the Deep: Aretha Franklin version

 In 2014, Aretha Franklin covered the song on her Aretha Franklin Sings the Great Diva Classics album.
+The performance may be termed a mash-up or medley as it includes the chorus from "Ain't No Mountain High Enough" written by singer-songwriters Ashford & Simpson.

 It was released 29 September 2014 as the collection's lead single.
 This version peaked at number one on the US dance chart, giving Aretha Franklin her sixth number one on the chart.
 It also debuted at number 47 on the Billboard Hot R&B/Hip-Hop Songs chart.
-Franklin thus becomes the first female, and fourth artist overall (following Lil Wayne, Jay-Z and James Brown), to place 100 songs on the charts (with her first entry on the chart being "Today I Sing the Blues" in 1960).
+Franklin thus became the first female, and fourth artist overall (following Lil Wayne, Jay-Z and James Brown), to place 100 songs on the charts (with her first entry on the chart being "Today I Sing the Blues" in 1960).
 This version of "Rolling in the Deep" entitled "Rolling in the Deep (The Aretha Version)" was Franklin's final single to be released before her retirement in 2017, and her death the following year.